ivasiljevic/zoom-out-release/README.md

 + cudnn

 ## Data Processing
-The pipeline requires few preprocessing steps.
-Preprocess.lua contains functions to resize training images to a fixed width and height and subtract the mean color, and batch and ground truth versions of these.
+The zoomout pipeline requires few image pre-preprocessing steps.
+Preprocess.lua contains functions to resize training images to a fixed width and height and subtract the mean color, including batch and ground truth versions of these functions.
 Dataset.lua will load PASCAL VOC images, and we supply scripts in coco/ to also load MS COCO images.

-Include script to download PASCAL VOC images, or short instructions on how to get them set up?

 ## Building the Zoomout model
 Our zoomout architecture was built on top of the VGG-16 model, but you can pass the zoomout constructor any appropriate model (e.g. ResNet).
-We take a look at the arguments in turn:
+There are several options available to building the zoomout architecture:

 `zoomoutconstruct(net,clsmodel,downsample,zlayers,global)`

-+ clsmodel - this is where the classifier you are building zoomout from goes.
++ clsmodel - the classifier the zoomout model is built from

-(Short description of zoomout construct, unsure of what we have to change for now).
-There are several options available to building the zoomout architecture, and two custom layers:

-+ origstride - was not used ?
 + inputsize - feature dimension of feature extractor
 + nhiddenunits - number of hidden units in classifier on top of feature extractor
 + downsample - how much you want to downsample from input for zoomout features, spatial upsampling (by default bilinear interpolation) brings back to original size